Brookville Liberty Modern Streetcar: Milwaukee — The Hop

+Oklahoma City Streetcar

 In March 2016, Oklahoma City reached a final agreement with Brookville to purchase five streetcars, with an option for a sixth, at a cost of $24.9 million for its Oklahoma City Streetcar.

+Arizona — Tempe Streetcar

 In 2017, Brookville was awarded a $33 million contract to deliver six Liberty Streetcars for use on the forthcoming Tempe Streetcar and a $26.5 million contract from Sound Transit for five streetcars to be operated on the Tacoma Link line.

+Oregon — Portland Streetcar

 In March 2018, Brookville secured the sale of two Liberty Modern Streetcars to Portland Streetcar, and a third car was added to the order in December of that year.
 Construction of the three Portland cars was delayed by factors related to the COVID-19 pandemic, but all were delivered in 2023, the last in December.